 40% want to see audience experience that relates to their customers.
 Not as important as industry experience but again, whether B2B or B2C, they don’t want to spend time training a new agency.
 They want an agency that has experience with and knows how to motivate their customer, at least in a broad sense.
 That experience should be easy to spot in your cases and other obvious places.

 21% think the agency’s culture is important.
-Agencies love to show off their space, their game table, and their office dog.
-Marketers want to see the people who they will entrust their success and their livelihood with.
+Agencies love showing off their space, game table, and office dog.
+Marketers want to see the people they will entrust their budget, career, and livelihood with.
 They want to see an environment where creativity and innovation can foster.
 They want a company they will enjoy working with and people they can relate to.
 If you think your people page isn’t necessary, read this.

 0% of marketers want to see the social causes of the agency.
-Not to say that those aren’t important or part of the culture of the agency.
-It is just not top criteria in the early stage of vetting.
+Not to say those aren’t important or part of the agency's culture.
+It is just not the top criterion in the early stage of vetting.
 Likewise, 0% of marketers said agency awards were of any interest.
-Again, awards may be important to the agency however they aren’t at the top of the marketer’s list.
+Again, awards may be important to the agency; however, they aren’t at the top of the marketer’s list.